Skip to table of contents

 An "X" is a neutral conditional grade indicating that satisfactory progress is being made and may only be used for thesis and dissertation research courses 5980 and 6980.
 It is a complete grade whenever the final entry is either "S" (satisfactory) or "U" (unsatisfactory).
 An intermediate grade of "U" indicating unsatisfactory progress in thesis or dissertation research may be given if circumstances warrant.

 The grade of "F" (failure) is calculated in the grade point average and carries a value of 0.
 Students who receive an "F" grade in a required course must, if possible, register for the required course again the first time it is given.
-Any student presenting credit from another institution for a course in which he/she previously failed at the Health Sciences Center will not receive credit for such course except through validation by the department in which the course was originally failed.
+Any student presenting credit from another institution for a course in which they previously failed at OU Health Sciences will not receive credit for such course except through validation by the department in which the course was originally failed.

 The grades of “H” (honors) and “P” (pass) are GPA neutral passing grades and credit is given for the course.
 “H” and “P” hours are included in hours attempted and hours earned.
 These grades are only used for the College of Medicine basic science courses in the first two years.
 The grading scale used for the College of Medicine core basic science courses is Honors (95% and above) and Pass (70% - 94%).
 The grade of “P” may also appear on intercampus enrollment.